keithchambers/cloud-patterns-00-bake-vm-image/README.md

 # Configure

-Launch an instance of CentOS 7 to OpenStack.
+Launch an new instance of CentOS 7 to OpenStack.

-SSH to the instance of CentOS 7.
+SSH to the new instance.

 ```
 $ ssh centos@<instance-ip-address>